freenas/freenas-docs/userguide/vms.rst

 Select the IP address for VNC to listen on with the :guilabel:`Bind to` drop-down menu.

-Check the :guilabel:`Wait to boot` checkbox to indicate that the VNC client should wait until the VM has booted before attempting the connection.
+Set :guilabel:`Wait to boot` to indicate that the VNC client should wait until the VM has booted before attempting the connection.

 To automatically pass the VNC password, enter it into the :guilabel:`Password` field.
 Note that the password is limited to 8 characters.

-To use the VNC web interface, check the :guilabel:`VNC Web` checkbox.
+To use the VNC web interface, set :guilabel:`VNC Web`.

 .. tip:: If a RealVNC 5.X Client shows the error